cloudfoundry-attic/gcp-broker-proxy/README.md

 #### Dependencies

 This project uses `dep` as its dependency management tool.
-The documentation can be found [here](https://golang.github.io/dep/docs/daily-dep.html).
+The documentation for `dep` can be found [here](https://golang.github.io/dep/docs/daily-dep.html).